Odyno/YAT/README.md

 YAT
 ===

-YAT - Yet Another Translator plugin  add a new widget into wordpress for translation of current page with Google Translator Service
+YAT - Yet Another Translator add a new widget into wordpress.
+It allows you to translate the current page of site with the Google Translator Service